 My Year of Delights: Inspired by “The Book of Delights,” by Ross Gay, I record a handful of sentences each day to acknowledge and celebrate a small delight that might have slipped by me unnoticed.
 Each week, I post seven tiny observations of beauty or joy.
 Like Mr. Gay, I began on my birthday.
 As I record these delights, I find myself wondering: am I chasing them?
 Or, better, am I giving them the chance to find me?

 A Story: This piece was is published in The Christian Century magazine in their May 8, 2019 issue.
 That date!
 As my friend Hedy says, the Kosher Choreographer is a work, unspooling for me the last starburst of a most amazing birthday year.

-About Me: You’ll see a photo of me and bouquet of petals and blooms and things I know and love.
+About Me: You’ll see a photo of me, a bouquet of petals and blooms and a glimpse into things I know and love.